It's something many people say they want to do but it doesn't always work that way.

 Over 31 million children receive meals through the school lunch program and many children receive most, if not all, of their meals at school.
 With over seventeen million children living in food insecure households and one out of every three children in America now considered overweight or obese, schools often are on the front lines of our national challenge to combat childhood obesity and improve children's overall health.
 This legislation includes significant improvements that will help provide children with healthier and more nutritious food options, educate children about making healthy food choices, and teach children healthy habits that can last a lifetime.

-Page 5 of 6 - What is the bill?
+What is the bill?

 The Healthy, Hunger-Free Kids Act of 2010 authorizes funding for federal school meal and child nutrition programs and increases access to healthy food for low-income children.